bsalazarwx/GR-6553-Salazar-Final-Project/README.md

 The Python scripts are designed to analyze and visualize RAP (Rapid Refresh) grib data, focusing on atmospheric variables such as geopotential height, wind speed, and absolute vorticity at different pressure levels.

-The script utilizes the PyGrib library to open RAP grib files and extract necessary atmospheric variables.
+The script usess the PyGrib library to open RAP grib files and extract atmospheric variables.

-Various plots are generated for different pressure levels and timestamps, including 300mb heights and wind speeds, 500mb heights and absolute vorticity, and 850mb heights and wind speeds.
+Six plots are generated for different pressure levels and times, including 300mb heights and wind speeds, 500mb heights and absolute vorticity, and 850mb heights and wind speeds.

 Each plot is projected onto a Lambert Conformal projection and features map elements such as coastlines, borders, states, and lakes.